 Along with pretty beaches, historic sites and rolling hills you will find lots of pet-friendly places in Dorset to visit with your best friend and if this has got you thinking of booking a short break or holiday here you’re not on your own.
 Check out our top pet-friendly holiday destinations in Dorset.

-Oozing with character and with everything you would expect from quality self-catering accommodation we have put together a few of the best pet-friendly holiday cottages in Dorset
+Oozing with character and with everything you would expect from quality self-catering accommodation we have put together a few Dorset dog friendly cottages.

-Ideal for families or a romantic break to celebrate a special occasion, dog-friendly lodges in Dorset are a fantastic choice.
+Ideal for families or a romantic break to celebrate a special occasion, dog friendly lodges in Dorset.